Used Car Buying Guides

 Test Drive Checklist

-Test on both city streets and highway speeds.
+Drive both city streets and highways if possible.

 Pre-Purchase Mechanical Inspection